2023 Solar Incentives Guide for Bexley, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
+The ITC was originally for 30% of the cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
-There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+There is no maximum claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-American homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-This credit will then decrease annually until it expires.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The new Clean Energy Credit is valid until 2035.
+Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+This credit will then see a slight annual decrease until it expires.
+The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Bexley solar panel company.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Bexley solar panel installers directly.

 State & Local Solar Incentives